Question Types Guide

 When to use it

 The possible uses of the file upload question are many.
 Use it as part of a job application form to allow respondents to upload their resume and cover letter.
-You might use it in consumer surveys to allow respondents to upload a picture of your product as the found it on the shelf in the store.
+You might use it in consumer surveys to allow respondents to upload a picture of your product as they found it on the shelf in the store.
 These are just two of the many possibilities for using this question!

 Learn more about this question type and the licenses in which it is available in the File Upload Question Type Tutorial.